Canada’s Health Minister has followed through on her promise to end conditional registrations of pesticides.

 The Canadian Environmental Law Association (CELA), a public interest group, praised the minister and Health Canada for the decision.

 The PMRA still has to deal with existing conditional registrations of pesticides.
-The agency said it expects all conditional registrations “will be resolved by 2017.”
+The agency said it expects all conditionals registrations “will be resolved by 2017.”

 “(The) PMRA will ensure that any outstanding information is received and reviewed in a timely manner….
 The information requested for many of the neonicotinoid conditional registrations has been received and is in the process of being reviewed.”

-The agency added that pesticides are only approved following a “rigorous scientific evaluation,” but conditional registrations were granted when a scientific review found that risks of a pesticide were acceptable but additional information was needed.
+The Agency added that pesticides are only approved following a “rigourous scientific evaluation” but conditional registrations were granted when a scientific review found that risks of a pesticide were acceptable, but additional information was needed.